 October 3-5, 2016, Denver, Colorado

-The symposium will bring together experts and practitioners in the area of state arts advocacy.
-Participants will examine the current condition of state-level arts advocacy and consider what kinds of strategies, collaborations, and possible organizational reinventions are needed to ensure success.
-The symposium will inform WESTAF leadership as it considers ways to bolster its work in the area of state-level arts advocacy.
+This symposium convened experts and practitioners in the area of state arts advocacy.
+Participants examined the current condition of state-level arts advocacy and considered the kinds of strategies, collaborations, and possible organizational reinventions needed to ensure success.

 Creativity and Innovation in Public Education: Areas of Need, Mechanisms for Change